CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/computec-pdc-plugin.md

 - [CompuTec PDC application](/docs/pdc/administrator-guide/installation/overview)

 :::caution
-ProcessForce API needs to be installed on the same server as CompuTec AppEngine.
+CompuTec ProcessForce API needs to be installed on the same server as CompuTec AppEngine.
 :::

 ## Setting up the Application